 - If we tracked the usage of Guitar Hero setups, foosball tables, pinball machines, etc., we would see that their utilization is not really worth their cost and the rent we pay for the space they take up.

 - Often the toy/activity choice we make is driven by what we personally like.
 I highly doubt anyone actually thinks about how employees from other demographic groups perceive them.
 Therefore, we unconsciously create an environment of discrimination.

 - Innovation happens outside of the walls of our offices.
 Encourage your employees to get outside and network with their customers and spend more time with their families.

 - Employees are not stupid!
-We may be able to attract them with these “benefits”, but the novelty wears off quickly.
-The deeper we can tap into satisfying the needs of our employees, the more likely they will stay with us.
+We may attract them with these “benefits,” but the novelty wears off quickly.
+The deeper we can tap into satisfying our employees’ needs, the more likely they will stay with us.
 Maslow’s Hierarchy of Needs is often ignored at our own peril.

 So what do I suggest?

 - There is a MUCH higher ROI on well-being-focused benefits.
 E.g., stock your office with free healthy snacks and drinks.
 Motivate staff to engage in group sports.
 Spend the budget on group company outings organized by the staff themselves.
 As an operations person, I always focus on keeping my team healthy, happy, motivated, and engaged.